regras/cpos_v2/README.md

 $ python demo/process_data.py
 ```

-This will also generate a bunch of images inside `demo/logs`.

 After the simulation is done, be sure to run the following command to take down the docker nodes (specially before running another simulation).

 ```